 What is the Best Software for VFX?

-We went through some of the most popular VFX software and came up with this list.
+I went through some of the most popular VFX software and came up with this list.
 Keep reading for more details about each product, including the top features and pricing plans!

 1. Adobe After Effects